-- The journal will accept:- - (a) Original research articles (b) Review articles (c) Case reports (d) Letter to the Editor (e) Editorials (f) Special communication and (g) Short communications. - It should be typed in double space on one side of the A-4 size paper with clear margins on both sides. - Begin each section or component on a new page. - Review the sequence: title page, abstract and key words, text, acknowledgments, references, tables (each on separate page), legends. - Illustrations, unmounted prints, should not be larger than 203 × 254 mm (8 × 10 inches). - Manuscript should not exceed 20 pages excluding tables and references. - There should be no more than 40 references in original article and no more than 60 references in a review article. - Include permission to reproduce previously published material or to use illustrations that may identify human subjects. - Two hard copies and a soft copy typed in MS word on rewritable CD should be submitted. - Keep copies of everything submitted.
+- The journal will accept:- - (a) Original research articles (b) Review articles (c) Case reports (d) Letter to the Editor and (e) - Editorials (f) Special communication (g) Short communications - It should be typed in double space on one side of the A-4 size paper with clear margins on both sides. - Begin each section or component on a new page. - Review the sequence: title page, abstract and key words, text, acknowledgments, references, tables (each on separate page), legends. - Illustrations, unmounted prints, should not be larger than 203×254 mm (8 \times 10 inches). - Manuscript should not exceed 20 pages excluding tables and references. - There should be no more than 40 references in original article and no more than 60 references in a review article. - Include permission to reproduce previously published material or to use illustrations that may identify human subjects. - Keep copies of everything submitted.